Ramsey-Gicharu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file 9: script that sets the mode of a file file 10: script that changes the mode of a file to be the same as another one file 11: script that adss execute permission to all users for all subdirectories in the current directory
+file 9: script that sets the mode of a file file 10: script that changes the mode of a file to be the same as another one file 11: script that adss execute permission to all users for all subdirectories in the current directory file 12: script to create a dir and give permissions 751 in the working dir